omniprime/100-days-of-code/log.md

 **Thoughts:**  Took me 2 minutes if fix what was wrong in lasts nights Convert HTML algorithm tonight.
 I forgot to assign the initial str to newStr before I started looping through it.
 Fixed that and realized that I forgot to make my characters global and it worked just fine.
 The spinal case one took a little more effort.
 It only took one line of code, but I had to look up white space and then how to add a space when the string provided is in camelCase.
 Wasn't too bad, but not a fan of it.
 Started thinking about the next one which is addition of odd Fibonacci numbers.
 Not 100% sure of the best way to go about it.
 Will hopefully come to me tomorrow.

+### Day 100: April 21st, 2017

+**Today's Progress**: 2 Algorithms done and a little progress ona third.

+**Thoughts:**  Made it 100 days.
+Not sure where the 100 days went, but I did it.
+Had some trouble thinking logically tonight.
+Was rough working out the math for some reason and of course both algorithms I finished today were math.
+The third is math, but a little easier.
+I stopped at the point where I need to compair my arrays to find the lowest multiple in the array.
+Just trying to figure out the best way to do that.
+2 for loops should do it.
+I will try more tomorrow on day 101.
+Not sure if I will keep the log going or not, but we will see.
+I might do this while I work through the FCC stuff.
+7 more algorithms to go in this section.